Thank you for submitting your feedback

-The Procurement Value Survey (PVS) and the Procurement Practice Indicators (PPIs) have been developed to provide those in English higher education institutions with a uniform way of reporting efficiencies.
-Scotland and Wales have their own (similar) reporting methods to meet their own regional and Government requirements.
+The Procurement Value Survey (PVS) and the Procurement Practice Indicators (PPIs) have been developed to provide those in English and Welsh higher education institutions with a uniform way of reporting efficiencies.
+Scotland have their own (similar) reporting methods to meet their own regional and Government requirements.

 On this page you will find all the information you need to help you complete the survey.

 The benefits methodology for 2019/20 onwards can be found here.
 It will help you complete tab one, efficiencies.
 The detail was developed to enable a single methodology to be utilised by both University Purchasing Consortia (UPC) and Higher Education institutions.
 It enables consistent reporting to be undertaken within HEIs, and provides the key source data for reporting of spend into each nations’ report tools.

 The benefits methodology is reviewed every three years.
 A review is planned for 2022.
 If you would like to be involved in this review then please contact Ashley.